Te Tuhi Café

 A non-profit social enterprise

-What are we doing?
+What did we do?

-The café project is a non-profit social enterprise.
+The café project was a non-profit social enterprise.
 The café began trading on 20 July 2020 with the goal of becoming fully self-sustaining within three years and expanding its scope for training and employment for people with intellectual disabilities.

-Why are we doing this?
+Why did we do this?

 According to Statistics New Zealand, the unemployment rate for disabled people is more than twice the unemployment rate of non-disabled people.
 For people with intellectual disabilities the statistics are even poorer: they are more than four times as likely as non-disabled people to find themselves unemployed.
 Further, these statistics fail to show that many people with intellectual disabilities would love to have a job but are unemployed due to the barriers to getting into the workforce.